Mohammed-Lashein/mastering-js-functional-programming-book-code/chapter1/readme.md

   Update: After reading [in the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push#return_value) I found this:

+> Return value of `push()`
-> The new length property of the object upon which the method was called.
+ The new length property of the object upon which the method was called.

 Oh this is not what we wanted!
 Now we have the `arr2` as a nested array in `arr1`.